 Cash, Cash Equivalents and Short-term Investments

 Cash and cash equivalents consist of cash and highly liquid securities with maturities at the date of acquisition of three months or less.
-Securities received by the Company as a result of a milestone payment from a licensee are considered short-term investments and have been classified by management as available-for-sale.
-Such investments are carried at fair value, with unrealized gains and losses included in the statement of comprehensive income.
+Securities received by the Company as a result of a milestone payment from licensees are considered short-term investments and have been classified by management as available-for-sale.
+Such investments are carried at fair value, with unrealized gains and losses included in the statement of comprehensive income (loss).
 The Company determines the cost of investments based on the specific identification method.